jkearins/ESP32_mkfatfs/components/mkfatfs/src/README.md

 ## To do

+- [ ] Flag -u is not released yet
+- [ ] Flag -l is not released yet
+- [ ] Flag -i is not released yet
 - [ ] Add more debug output and print FATFS debug output
 - [ ] Error handling
 - [ ] Determine the image size automatically when opening a file